4balage4/4balage4/README.md

 ![Header](./github-header-image.png)

-## Hello there 👋
+I'm a Web Developer from Slovakia, currently enjoying the life in Kenya, Nairobi. 🦓🦁🐘🐆🦏.

+Started my career as a professional online poker player, poker coach and built an online poker coaching business.

+A decade later, after achieving so much, I found myself asking, 'What’s the next adventure🏔️?
+And that’s how my journey in web development began.

-I am a Web Developer from Slovakia.
-I am currently doing my own project, however I am open for new challenges!
+Today, I focus my own projects, continuous learning.
+However I am always open for new challenges!

 Feel free to check out my <br>
 <a href="https://www.balazsburian.com">